xpack/web-jekyll/pages/core/xpm/install.md

 xattr -d com.apple.FinderInfo ~/Library
 ```

-A more general solution is to make all hidden files:
+A more general solution is to make all hidden files visible:

 ```sh
 defaults write com.apple.Finder AppleShowAllFiles true